-- 6. A student is guilty of academic misconduct if acting alone or with other(s) gains or attempts to gain credit or advantage in an assessment by improper means: - i.
+- 8. A student is guilty of academic misconduct if acting alone or with other(s) gains or attempts to gain credit or advantage in an assessment by improper means: - i.
 A student commits the offence of academic misconduct, gaining advantage or credit or attempting to gain advantage or credit for him/herself or another. - ii.
-The student's intent in committing the actions which amount to academic misconduct is immaterial and will not be considered by the Panel when determining whether the student is guilty of academic misconduct. - iii.
-The student's intent in committing the actions which amount to academic misconduct will if relevant be considered by the Panel in determining appropriate penalty or action.

-7. Cases of academic misconduct are treated extremely seriously.
+The student's intent in committing the actions which amount to academic misconduct is immaterial and will not be considered by the Academic Misconduct Panel when determining whether the student is guilty of academic misconduct. - iii.
+The student's intent in committing the actions which amount to academic misconduct will if relevant be considered by the Panel in determining appropriate penalty or action. - Cases of academic misconduct are treated extremely seriously.
 Students found guilty of committing an academic misconduct offence will be penalised.
 Penalties are detailed in Section 27.

-REPORTING SUSPICIONS OF ASSESSMENT MISCONDUCT
+REPORTING SUSPICIONS OF ACADEMIC MISCONDUCT

-- 8. Students are required to submit their assignments electronically via the University's Virtual Learning Environment.
-It is Arden University's policy to systematically scan all assessment submissions received in this way by use of the Turnitin plagiarism detection system.
+- Students are required to submit their assignments electronically via the online submission portal.
+It is Arden University's policy to systematically scan assessment submissions received in this way by use of the Turnitin plagiarism detection system.
 There is no set acceptable Turnitin score; work with lower Turnitin scores may still be referred if there is any doubt over the originality of the work.
-In addition, markers and examiners are expected to be vigilant in detecting academic misconduct in assessment. - 9.
-For programmes delivered in languages other than English, alternative plagiarism detection software or systems may be used. - 10.
-Students have the ability to submit a draft of their work to Turnitin in advance of the assessment deadline and are strongly encouraged to use this function developmentally before making their final submission. - 11.
-An internal marker, external examiner, University staff or any other individual involved in the assessment of students who suspects, during or after the assessment and marking process, including following the ratification of grades and/or prior or following the award of a qualification, that a student has committed academic misconduct must report this using the UP field on the marking screen (if using isystem) or refer the suspicion to the Head of Quality and provide details of the evidence that gave rise to this suspicion. - 12.
-In cases of suspected contract cheating, supporting evidence could include: - meta-data captured from within the submitted document (for example, the properties of a Word document may identify the author as being different from the student) - samples of the student's normal writing style - evidence of the submission to an essay mill - notes from a viva voce examination conducted as part of the evidence collection process (see section 17)
+In addition, markers and examiners are expected to be vigilant in detecting academic misconduct in assessment. - 11.
+For programmes delivered in languages other than English, alternative plagiarism detection software or systems may be used.

+- 12. Students can submit a draft of their work to Turnitin in advance of the assessment deadline and are strongly encouraged to use this function developmentally before making their final submission. - 13.
+Where an internal marker, external examiner, or any other individual involved in the assessment of students suspects, during or after the assessment and marking process, including following the ratification of grades and/or prior or following the award of a qualification, that a student has committed academic misconduct which is not considered to be a minor level offence as outlined in section 28, this must be referred for further investigation with details of the evidence that gave rise to this suspicion. - 14.
+Cases of poor academic practice are not considered as academic misconduct offences and should be addressed by the marker within the written feedback, and marked in accordance with normal procedures, taking into consideration lack of originality within the grading. - 15.
+In cases where it is suspected that the production of the assessment has been commissioned to a third party, supporting evidence could include: - meta-data captured from within the submitted document (for example, the properties of a Word document may identify the author as being different from the student) - samples of the student's normal writing style - evidence of the submission to an essay mill - evidence from Turnitin where applicable - notes from a viva voce examination conducted as part of the evidence collection process (see section 17)